kornelski/dupe-krill/README.md

 Don't try to parse program's usual output.
 Add `--json` option if you want machine-readable output.
 You can also use this program as a Rust library for seamless integration.

-## How does hardlinking work?
+## How does deduplication work?

+Files are deduplicated by making either a hardlink or a reflink, depending on the mode chosen:

+### Hardlinks
-Files are deduplicated by making a hardlink.
-They're not deleted.
-Instead, litreally the same file will exist in two or more directories at once.
-Unlike symlinks, the hardlinks behave like real files.
-Deleting one of hardlinks leaves other hardlinks unchanged.
-Editing a hardlinked file edits it in all places at once (except in some applications that delete & create a new file, instead of overwriting existing files).
+The traditional approach creates hardlinks where literally the same file will exist in two or more directories at once.
+Unlike symlinks, hardlinks behave like real files.
+Deleting one hardlink leaves other hardlinks unchanged.
+Editing a hardlinked file edits it in all places at once (except in some applications that delete & create a new file instead of overwriting).
 Hardlinking will make all duplicates of a file have the same file permissions.

+### Reflinks (Copy-on-Write)
+A more modern approach that creates reflinks (copy-on-write links).
+Like hardlinks, reflinks initially point to the same data on disk, saving space.
+However, when one copy is modified, the filesystem automatically creates a separate copy of the modified portions only.
+This provides better isolation between files while still saving space for identical content.

+**Platform Support:**
+- **Linux**: Uses `FICLONE` ioctl (supported on Btrfs, XFS, and other modern filesystems)
+- **macOS**: Uses `clonefile()` system call (supported on APFS)
+- **Windows**: Uses `CopyFileEx` with `COPY_FILE_CLONE_FORCE` (requires Windows 10 v1903+ with ReFS filesystem)

-This program will only deduplicate files larger than a single disk block (4KB, usually), because in many filesystems hardlinking tiny files may not actually save space.
+This program will only deduplicate files larger than a single disk block (4KB, usually), because in many filesystems linking tiny files may not actually save space.
 You can add `-s` flag to dedupe small files, too.

 ### Nerding out about the fast deduplication algorithm